 At a Glance

-- The best way to protect your child from the changing weather and harmful elements, especially during winter, is to keep them warm under a right fitting jacket.
+- The best way to protect your child from the changing weather and harmful elements, especially during winter, is to keep them warm under a kids jacket.

-- When determining your child’s jacket size, remember not to use his regular clothes as basis.
+- When determining your kids jacket size, remember not to use regular clothes sizes as basis.
 Instead, use a measuring tape to take measurements of your child’s (1) chest circumference, (2) waist circumference, and (3) height.
-You can add an extra inch as room for growth, and then refer to the jacket size chart of the brand you will buy from.
+You can add an extra inch as room for growth, and then refer to the kids jacket size chart of the brand you will buy from.

-- U.S. jacket sizes are typically based on the child’s weight and height in pounds and inches.
-Sometimes, size charts also provide specific measurements of the chest, waist, and hip.
+- U.S. kids jacket sizes are typically based on the child’s weight and height in pounds and inches.
+Sometimes, kids jacket size charts also provide specific measurements of the chest, waist, and hip.

 - Ideally, you should buy a jacket that is waterproof, breathable, and has taped sealed seams.